mortar-works/mortar-website/src/site/use-cases/Intelligent triage-and-referral-pathways.md

 pageImage: circle_033.png
 homepageImage: circle_020.png
 description: |-
   For your services to deliver early and preventative forms of engagement your teams and officers need the best data and touchpoints to engage, inform and inspire their users.
-We co-create more efficient pathways into services with customised triage and referral tools that personalise experiences and support you in monitoring customer risk and success.
+We co-create more efficient pathways into services with custom triage and referral tools that personalise experiences and support you in monitoring customer risk and success.

 order: 3
 ---